hpshelton/hpshelton.github.io/_posts/2013-10-03-balky-carriers-and-slow-oems-step-aside-google-is.md

 - technology
 - mobile
 ---
-<p>A nice look at how Google is sidestepping the most obvious problems with Android to continue to deliver high-quality software and seemless application updates for their own applications.</p>
+<p>A nice look at how Google is sidestepping the most obvious problems with Android to continue to deliver high-quality software and seamless application updates for their own applications.</p>